ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 ## Triplet nucleotide periodicity

-As mentioned in the [Introduction to translatomics](), the most significant feature of Ribo-seq data is triplet nucleotide periodicity, in addition, this feature is also the criterion to judge the quality of Ribo-seq data.
+As mentioned in the [Introduction to translatomics](), the most significant feature of Ribo-Seq data is triplet nucleotide periodicity, in addition, this feature is also the criterion to judge the quality of Ribo-Seq data.
 If we can't observe this feature, we should reflect on reasons leading to these results.
 For example, whether there is an error during the library preparation.
 If the triplet nucleotide periodicity can not be observed after we rule out all of the points that we may make an error, we should consider to drop out this data.

 ![Triplet nucleotide periodicity](../../images/quality-of-mapped-reads/riboseqc3_3nt.png "Triplet nucleotide periodicity")